tataata/tailwind-assignment-components/README.md

 - be responsive and layout of the components should adjust as well when needed.
 - contain 3+ cards to reflect the responsive behaviour of the layout.

-Your demo page should explicitly contain a variant of the card when the item is added to favourite.
+Your demo page should **explicitly demonstrate** a variant of the card when the item is added to favourite.

 ## Bonuses